Car Accident Lawyer In Albuquerque

 What information do I need to collect in a car accident?

 Of course, you must get insurance information.
-Still, there are other things you should collect, such as eyewitness testimony, photographs of the damage and injuries, and a thorough description of the car accident scene.
+Still, there are other things you should collect, such as eyewitness testimony, photographs of the damage and injuries and a thorough description of the car accident scene.

-Should I get medical attention?
+Should I get medical attention after a car accident?

 Yes, especially if your injuries are serious.
 Even if you do not feel immediate pain, you should see your physician to be sure that you do not have any internal, painless injuries.
 This will also produce a trustworthy medical record you can use for your case.